AllenInstitute/deepinterpolation/README.rst

 Training
 ========================
 To adapt DeepInterpolation to a new dataset, you will need to use or recreate a generator in 'generator_collection.py'.
 Those are all constructed from a core class called 'DeepGenerator'.
-The 'CollectorGenerator' class allows to group generators if your datasets is distributed across many files/folder/sources.
+The 'CollectorGenerator' class allows to group generators if your dataset is distributed across many files/folder/sources.
 This system was designed to allow to train very large DeepInterpolation models from TB of data distributed on a network infrastructure.

 More details coming...